 Melamine kitchen cabinets

-Very common, because it’s inexpensive, melamine comes in the form of particle board covered on both sides with a decorative kraft film impregnated with resin.
+Very common, because it’s more cost-efficient, melamine comes in the form of particle board covered on both sides with a decorative kraft film impregnated with resin.
 The quality of melamine kitchen cabinets, and therefore its cost, can vary depending on the type of resin used and the consistency of the board.
 Not all melamine is the same.
 It’s therefore important to choose a brand that cares about quality.
 This is the case with Santos, for example, thanks to its quality laboratory, which ensures the production of furniture that is resistant to time and daily use.

 Melamine allows for a wide variety of finishes, from wood prints to plain gloss, satin or matt colours.